-The Kinks were part of the British Invasion!
+The Kinks was part of the British Invasion!

-Among their hits you can find Lola, Sunny Afternoon and You Really Got Me which, fourteen years later, would be covered by Van Halen using a much louder amp.
+Among their hits, you can find Lola, All Day And All Of The Night, Waterloo Sunset, Sunny Afternoon and You Really Got Me which, fourteen years later, would be covered by Van Halen using a much louder amp.

 Sunny Afternoon first appeared on the ’66 album Face To Face and later as a single from that album.
 Finally, it appeared as the title track of their ’67 compilation album.

-When released as a single in the summer of ’66, it went to #1 in the U.K and Ireland.
-Whilst in America it reached #14.
+When released as a single in the summer of ’66, it went to #1 in the U.K. and Ireland.
+Whilst in the U.S. it reached #14.

 None of the bands might have achieved the same craze as The Beatles did, but the communal effort has bound British pop and rock with American popular music culture ever since.

 It also changed American music into a much more raw art form and made the electric guitar the most popular instrument in the world.